AntonC9018/Dungeon-Hopper-Docs/docs/gameloop.md

 Here is an overview of what happens during the game loop and in what order.

 1. All game objects have priority, which determines in what order they act.
-For example, *players* has higher priority than *enemies*, this is why they move first, and then do the projectiles. **All game objects are sorted by priority among their categories at the start of each loop**.
+For example, *players* have higher priority than *enemies*, this is why they move first, and then do the enemies. **All game objects are sorted by priority among their categories at the start of each loop**.
 Amongst *traps*, *projectiles* and *floors*, things are too sorted by priority at the start of each loop.
 This ensures things are executed in the right order.

 2. After that, all game objects are asked to decide on their next action, and save it inside them (see [Action](action.md)).
 These calculations must not affect the grid (world) state.